Teacher Training Secondary Science with Physics PGCE with QTS 2013-14

 We have a new (2010) science laboratory room, designed especially for the PGCE course, in Lockside with a wealth of scientific equipment and a science technician to help develop your skills.

-You receive training from the Academic Librarian on information and research skills and electronic methods of accessing library facilities.
-Training on the use of Unilearn helps you to access our virtual learning environment.
+You receive training from the Academic Librarian on information and research skills and electronic methods of accessing library facilities and training on the use of Unilearn helps you to access our virtual learning environment.

 Research degrees are also available in this area.
 Contact us for details.